-(Originally published as a three part series of newsletters for The Dragontree Holistic Day Spa)
+(Originally published as a three part series.)

 Then there’s the chronic low-level anxiety that comes from knowing about the health risks but feeling they’re unavoidable.
 Even worse, I believe many overweight (and especially obese) people have the feeling that the world blames them for being wrong by being overweight, for not fitting the mold, for being a burden on the medical system, and finally, for having no excuse because they’ve done it to themselves.
 What a guilt trip!